top of page

 I was tickled pink that he mentioned, in passing, his love for Faulkner.

 I've got a couple of other writing books on my shelf I'll get to at some point (interestingly enough, both mentioned by Brooks in this book).
 I figure the more that I know the better off I'll be.
-And, again, its always neat to learn more about the people behind the typewriter.
+And, again, it's always neat to learn more about the people behind the typewriter.

 bottom of page